SRINETHIR/Hardware-Design/README.md

 ```
 sudo snap install leafpad
 ```
-Open a leadpad editor to write the C program and run the code:
+Open a leadpad editor to write the C program and run the code by creating a file:

 ```
 leafpad <Given name of the C file – sum1ton.c> &